 - Add butter and rub it into the flour with fingertips until the flour looks like breadcrumbs.

-- Pinch a handful of dough and roll it thin.
+- Pinch a handful of dough and roll it thin to about 2mm to 3mm.

 - Cut it vertically into long strips and then vertically into smaller, bite-sized squares.

-- Remove from oil and strain in a kitchen towel.
+- Remove from oil with a slotted spoon and strain in a kitchen towel.
 Continue with the rest of the dough.

 - To prepare the sugar syrup, place sugar in a large pan and add water.
 Cook until the sugar is dissolved and the sugar syrup thickens to a softball stage (about 112°Celsius on a candy thermometer).

-- Add the deep-fried dough all at once in the pan and mix until the dough bites are all well coated with the sugar syrup.
+- Add the deep-fried dough all at once into the sugar syrup and mix until the dough bites are all well coated with the syrup.
+Mix gently to prevent the fried pastry from breaking too much.

 Sasha